-Note: If you receive an error message while attempting to import your CSV file using Firefox browser, you may be able to import successfully by switching your browser to Internet Explorer.
+Note: If you receive an error message while attempting to import your CSV file, try switching your browser to Chrome.

-It is the responsibility of the taxpayer/preparer to make sure the columns in their .CSV file match the appropriate fields in the TaxAct program.
+It is the responsibility of the taxpayer/preparer to make sure the .CSV file columns match the appropriate fields in the TaxAct program.
 If these do not accurately match, the program may not calculate the investment sales correctly.

 Note: You should compare the CSV or Excel file you obtain from your broker with the information that was reported to you on Form 1099-B. All transactions reported on Form 1099-B need to be included in your CSV or Excel file.
 If there are ANY transactions missing from your CSV or Excel file, you will need to manually add these transactions to your file before importing into TaxAct.